Biometric Categorization

 Sources

-- EUR-Lex, Regulation (EU) 2024/1689, the Artificial Intelligence Act, Article 3 definitions of biometric data and biometric categorisation systems, Article 5 prohibited practices, Article 50 transparency obligations, Annex III high-risk biometrics, and Article 113 application dates, reviewed June 15, 2026.
+- EUR-Lex, Regulation (EU) 2024/1689, the Artificial Intelligence Act, Article 3 definitions of biometric data, biometric identification, biometric verification, emotion-recognition systems, and biometric categorisation systems; Article 5 prohibited practices; Article 50 transparency obligations; Annex III high-risk biometrics; and Article 113 application dates, reviewed June 16, 2026.

-- European Commission, AI Act implementation and regulatory framework, prohibited-practice timing and implementation context, reviewed June 15, 2026.
+- European Commission, AI Act implementation and regulatory framework, prohibited-practice timing, transparency timing, AI Omnibus implementation timeline, and high-risk-system context, reviewed June 16, 2026.

 - European Commission, Guidelines on prohibited artificial intelligence practices under the AI Act, publication page, February 4, 2025.